sailscastshq/docs.sailscasts.com/docs/slipway/multi-app.md

 ### Setting App Variables

-App-specific variables are managed on the app settings page in the dashboard.
-Navigate to the environment, click the app, and configure its variables.
+App-specific variables are managed on the app detail page.
+Navigate to the environment, click the app name from the Apps list, then expand the **Environment variables** accordion to configure app-level overrides.

 ## Deploying